Frequently Answered Questions

 Will I earn interest on the cash in my account?

 Yes!
-Our custodian, Seccl Custody, pay interest on uninvested cash each month.
+Our custodian, Seccl Custody, pays interest on uninvested cash each month.
 We believe that this income belongs to our customers and so we pass 100% of the interest straight through to you.
-The rate is currently 1% AER.
+As of 08/11/2024 the rate is 4.00% AER.

-The 'Recommended minimum cash balance' is a voluntary cash balance for your Stocks & Shares ISA or General Investment Account.
+The 'Recommended minimum cash balance' is a voluntary cash balance for your Stocks & Shares ISA, General Investment Account or Pension.

 It is there to help you manage your cash balance to make sure there is always sufficient cash in your account to cover platform fees.